 THE MAN IN THE DOORWAY:

-In a much deeper attempt to underline the truth behind any conjecture I may have as to WHO the person was standing in the doorway that night at the stage stop with the intensely piercing gaze peering down at me:
+In a much deeper attempt to underline the truth behind any conjecture I may have as to WHO the person was standing in the doorway that night at the stage stop with the intensely piercing gaze peering down at me, that is, the nuts and bolts of it all, for me:

-AND --- although I am somehow innately able to sense somewhere inside myself as to WHY the incident at the stage stop transpired and included ME specifically, I am not totally able to make clear or clarify for the reader to understand at the same level --- nor am I remotely able to clarify for the reader HOW it happened (except possibly the seemingly spiritual related examples and results of similar circumstances befalling others I have given earlier as reported by Osborne, Maugham, Castaneda, and De Acosta and related to Ramana, et al from the above).
+AND --- although I am somehow innately able to grasp somewhere inside myself as to HOW the incident at the stage stop transpired I am not totally able to make clear or clarify for the reader to understand at the same level -- except possibly through the seemingly spiritual related examples and results of similar circumstances befalling others I have given earlier as reported by Osborne, Maugham, Castaneda, and De Acosta as related to Ramana, et al from the above.
 In an attempt at clarification for those who may be so interested I re-present the following, afterwhich is presented a section entitled THE WHY OF RAMANA'S VISIT that takes into consideration perhaps the most viable answer:

 Because of the nature of the previously mentioned small, almost pamphlet size book and the contents contained therein, it was without a doubt that the photograph of the man depicted on the cover was that of the Bhagavan Sri Ramana Maharshi.
 So too, because of the demeanor, actions and looks of the man in the doorway at the stage stop that night it was without a doubt that the person was the one and the same person depicted on the cover.
 In my mind that person in the doorway was none other than the Bhagavan Sri Ramana Maharshi.
 If it was all simply some sort of a mind-trick of some kind and nothing else, in the end, then the question I would ask is, in that the next morning the door was still locked as it was the day before AND the open box of matches could clearly be seen sitting on the floor in the middle of the room, why or how did I end up having an actual real life physical object --- the lantern --- from the event of the previous night in my possession?[5]